blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Considering angels to curse wives who refuse sex anytime the man asks them for it
 - Expecting wives to provide sex anytime he is tempted by another woman
 - Considering women who complain about being beat to not be the best of women [RED, Abusive]
+- One must prefer a younger woman to an older woman, because one can play with her

-- Men can have sex with any of their slave women, but women cannot have sex with any of their slave men
+- Men can have sex with any of their slave women, but women cannot have sex with any of their slave men, since intercourse is ownership, and a slave man cannot own a believing woman

 - Not taking disbelievers as allies
 - Insulting disbelievers